cfchou/hakyll_site/posts/2013-05-13-builder-in-filter.md

     }

-In addition, _QTmpl_ is added.
-It is intended to be mixed in to _Q1_ or _Q2_ trait.
-It's default implementation for _newBuilderRepr_ is simply pointing to _newBuilder_ in companion objects which derives _QCompanion_.
-The suspicious _@uncheckedVariance_ is ignored for now.
-Plus, QFac changes a bit to have a proper type bound; trait Q1/Q2 change to tell their own companion objects.
+In addition, `QTmpl` is added.
+It is intended to be mixed in to Q1 or Q2 trait.
+Its default implementation for `newBuilderRepr` is simply pointing to `newBuilder` in corresponding companion objects which derives `QCompanion`.
+The suspicious `@uncheckedVariance` is ignored for now.
+Plus, `QFac` changes a bit to have a proper type bound; trait Q1 and Q2 implement `def companion` to mark what their own companion objects are.

     import scala.annotation.unchecked.uncheckedVariance